 This is Noor Inayat Khan.
-She was a British spy during WWII who was captured by the Nazi’s and executed at the Dachau concentration camp.
+She was a British spy during World War II who was captured by the Nazis and executed at the Dachau concentration camp.

 She said, “I wish some Indians would win high military distinction in this war.
 If one or two could do something in the Allied service which was very brave and which everybody admired it would help to make a bridge between the English people and the Indians.”

 Noor took on the codename Madeline and became a spy in the Special Operation Executive for the British in France.
 Her superiors expressed some worry about Noor.
 One wrote that she is “very feminine in character, very eager to please, very ready to adapt herself to the mood of the company; the one of the conversation, capable of strong attachments, kind hearted, emotional, imaginative.”
 But even with these worries, Noor took on essential organizational responsibilities.
 She became the first woman wireless operator in Occupied France from the UK.

 Her role was important and dangerous.
 The operator sent and received messages about operations and other essential communications for resistance fighters.
 They were a critical communication link for resistance coordination.
 But they were also at exceptionally high risk of being detected, and many were.

 After five months, Noor, too, was captured after being betrayed.
 In captivity, she told her captors lies.
 Then she escaped.
 But soon after, she was captured once more.
 Kept in shackles and in solitary confinement for nearly a year, the Gestapo eventually brought her to Dachau, a concentration camp, where Noor was executed the following morning.

 Her last word when the German firing squad raised their weapons was, “Liberte.”

 If you enjoyed this snapshot biography of Noor Inayat Khan, please consider supporting Historical Snapshots with a donation.
 Visit our Patreon page to donate.
 Your support is much appreciated .